-Under §504, a student is considered "disabled" if he or she suffers from a physical or mental impairment that substantially limits one or more of their major life activities, such as learning, walking, seeing, hearing, breathing, working, and performing manual tasks.
+Under Section 504, a student is considered a "student with a disability" if he or she has a physical or mental impairment that substantially limits one or more of their major life activities such as learning, walking, seeing, hearing, breathing, working and performing manual tasks.
 Section 504 also applies to students with a record of having a substantially limiting impairment, or who are regarded as being disabled even if they are truly not disabled.
-Students can be considered disabled, and can receive services under §504, even if they do not qualify for, or receive, special education services.
+Students can be considered disabled, and can receive services under Section 504, even if they do not qualify for or receive, special education services.